RTTI Open API - Overview

 The Real-Time Transit Information Open API is REST (Representational State Transfer); however this API is read only, i.e. http get calls.

 - The API default is to return XML data, however, it can return JSON if the content-type: application/JSON or accept: application/JSON is set in the http request header.

 - The API will require a unique API key to request for data.

-- The API will have a restriction of 100/requests per minute per IP and a maximum of around 10000 request/day.
+- The API key will authorize to offer a maximum of 1,000 requests per day for use of the Data.
 This is to prevent malicious users from abusing our service.
 This might change and is open for discussion.

 - The API will provide services for Stops, Buses, Stop Estimates, and Route details.

 There are two main types of queries, ID queries and Filter queries.